-Tonawanda Coke Corporation (TCC) has operated a coke manufacturing facility at this location since 1978, and the property has been used for coke manufacturing since 1917.
-Coke is a fuel made by heating coal at high temperatures in the absence of air.
+Tonawanda Coke Corporation (TCC) has operated a coke manufacturing facility at this location since 1978, and the property has been used for the coke manufacturing since 1917.
+Coke is made by heating coal at high temperatures in the absence of air.
 On October 14, 2018, TCC suspended operations and initiated process shutdown to permanently close its facility.

-EPA and U.S. Department of Justice have worked closely with New York State, local officials and the community in recent years to address violations of environmental requirements at the Tonawanda TCC facility.
+EPA and the U.S. Department of Justice have worked closely with New York State, local officials and the community in recent years to address violations of environmental requirements at the Tonawanda TCC facility.
 EPA and the state have worked especially closely with the impacted community in their collective work.
-The federal government and the state have taken multiple actions, including securing a federal Judicial Consent Decree in 2015 (PDF) Exit that detailed the steps necessary for the facility to comply with federal and state environmental law.
+The federal government and state have taken multiple actions, including securing a federal Judicial Consent Decree in 2015 (PDF) that detailed the steps necessary for the facility to comply with federal and state environmental law.
 In addition, the federal government brought criminal charges against the corporation and an individual.

 Air Monitoring/ Sampling

 During the shutdown operations at the facility, EPA conducted air sampling and monitoring and surveillance in the community around the plant until all flammable gases were purged from the process systems.
 Six fixed monitoring locations were selected based on wind direction and/or other factors deemed to be relevant to the health and safety of the public.
 The purpose of this project was to monitor for benzene, a volatile organic compound (VOC), sulfur dioxide (SO2), and particulates.
 EPA also collected air samples for quick turnaround laboratory analysis.
 The monitoring and sampling activities began on October 14, 2018 and were completed on October 21, 2018.
-Air monitoring and laboratory analyses, as stated in the EPA ERT Air Sampling Report (PDF), indicated that air contaminant levels established to protect the public were not exceeded.
+Air monitoring and laboratory analysis, as stated in the EPA ERT Air Sampling Report (PDF), indicated that air contaminant levels established to protect the public were not exceeded.